zzzhan/markdown-notepad/WELCOME.md

 # ![favicon](http://zzzhan.github.io/markdown-notepad/dist/img/favicon-96x96.png) Welcome to Markdown Notepad

-> This is an awesome tool on the web for markdown text editing.What you are reading now was edited using this tool by myself.You can press `Preview` above to see the markdown text.
+> This is an awesome tool on the web for markdown text editing.What you are reading now was edited using this tool by myself.You can press the switch button <kbd>Preview</kbd> to see the markdown text.
+For markdown newbie, you can learn the [markdown syntax](http://daringfireball.net/projects/markdown/syntax).
 This tool is free, enjoy it!
 Welcome any feedbacks:)

 ## Features